Paycom Center: Oklahoma City Thunder

 Oklahoma City billionaire investor Clay Bennett of the Professional Basketball Club LLC purchased the Seattle SuperSonics and Seattle Storm franchises from Howard Schultz in 2006.
 The deal included a provision that gave Seattle officials one year to solve its arena situation or allow Bennett to seek relocation.

-After an April 2008 league approval, it was announced on July 2, 2008 that the Sonics franchise would be relocating to Oklahoma City and would play at what was then the Ford Center.
+After an April 2008 league approval, it was announced on July 2, 2008, that the Sonics franchise would be relocating to Oklahoma City and would play at what was then the Ford Center.
 The agreement retires the "SuperSonics" moniker, color, and logos, possibly to be used by a future NBA team in Seattle.
 On September 2, 2008, the team announced they would be called the Oklahoma City Thunder.

 The Thunder have been a playoff mainstay since arriving in Oklahoma.
 Chesapeake Energy Arena hosted playoff games every year between 2010 and 2014, as well as 2016.
-In 2012, the arena became host of the NBA Finals for the only time to date, when the Thunder went up against the Miami Heat for the league championship.
+In 2012, the arena became host of the NBA Finals for the first time, when the Thunder went up against the Miami Heat for the league championship.
 The Thunder won Game 1 at Chesapeake Energy Arena in convincing fashion, but lost the last four games and the championship to the Heat.

 On March 11, 2020, a game between the Thunder and the Utah Jazz that was to be held at the arena was initially postponed after Jazz center Rudy Gobert was placed on the injury list due to an illness.
 After it was learned that Gobert tested positive for COVID-19, the NBA announced that the remainder of the 2019–20 season would be suspended immediately following the conclusion of that night's games.
 This incident would eventually result in the cancellation of all sports events throughout North America and the rest of the world, as the COVID-19 outbreak had been declared as a pandemic by WHO earlier that day.

+The NBA Finals would return to Paycom Center in 2025, where the Thunder defeated the Indiana Pacers in seven games to win the franchise's first NBA championship since moving to Oklahoma City.

 MMA and professional wrestling

 The arena has hosted many WWE events such as Raw, SmackDown, and Unforgiven 2005.
 Raw came to the Chesapeake Energy Arena on September 25, 2006, and March 1, 2010, with Cheech & Chong appearing as the evening's guest hosts.
 During the show on September 25, 2006, the opening of the show suffered a blackout, but lights were restored shortly after the night began.

-On September 16, 2009, the Ultimate Fighting Championship returned to Oklahoma for the first time since UFC 4, which was at the Expo Square Pavilion in Tulsa on December 16, 1994.
+On September 16, 2009, the Ultimate Fighting Championship returned to Oklahoma with UFC Fight Night: Diaz vs. Guillard for the first time since UFC 4, which was at the Expo Square Pavilion in Tulsa on December 16, 1994.
 A mixed martial arts event returned to the arena on January 12, 2013, with the Strikeforce: Champions event.